KnightmareLeon/KnightmareLeon/README.md

 📝 Current project is Quixxer, it is a desktop application that mainly features making tests such as flashcards, multiple choices types, enumeration and others for student's practice.
 Still, currently designing the application layout in Figma.

-🌱 I’m currently learning app development, and web design.
+🌱 I’m currently learning app development and web design.

 Hello, everyone! 👋
 I'm currently a 3rd Year Computer Science student, and this is my GitHub account.